EpicentralLabs/docs/src/products/opx.md

 On the trading page you will see values, strike prices, expiration dates and option “greeks” articulately displayed before you; Its all the information you could need without being overwhelmed.

 ## Revenue

-OPX generates revenue fees when users open and close their positions - please visit the **Fee** page for more details on how fees are calculated.
+OPX generates revenue fees when users open and close their positions - please visit the [Fees](/products/fees.md) page for more details on how fees are calculated.

-## Eligibility
+## Token Eligibility

-Epicentral Labs, DAO LLC members determine which tokens are eligible via trade on OPX by voting on proposals via [governance](https://www.epicentrallabs.com/dao).
+Epicentral Labs, DAO LLC members determine which tokens are eligible via trade on OPX by voting on proposals via [governance](/governance/governance).